pelletier/go-toml/README.md

 go-toml.
 It allows manipulating the structure of any document, encoding and decoding from their TOML representation.
-While a more robust feature was initially planned in go-toml v2, this has been ultimately [removed from scope][v2] of this library, with no plan to add it back at the moment.
+While a more robust feature was initially planned in go-toml v2, this has been ultimately [removed from scope][nodoc] of this library, with no plan to add it back at the moment.
 The closest equivalent at the moment would be to unmarshal into an `interface{}` and use type assertions and/or reflection to manipulate the arbitrary structure.
 However this would fall short of providing all of the TOML features